nojaf/vite-plugin-fable/docs/recipes.md

 There are a couple of ways to deal with React and JSX in Fable.

+⚠️ When using the `vite-plugin-fable` in combination with `@vitejs/plugin-react`, you do want to specify the fable plugin first! ⚠️

 ### Feliz.CompilerPlugins

 If you are using [Feliz.CompilerPlugins](https://www.nuget.org/packages/Feliz.CompilerPlugins), Fable output React Classic Runtime code.